Welcome to St Peter's Music Page

 Music has been proven to have a huge impact on a child’s learning, well-being and social engagement.
 The role of music is more important now, during a global crisis, than ever.
 Therefore, at St Peter’s we have continued to teach music in a safe way to maintain a positive learning environment.

-There is a wide variety of instrumental tuition available at St Peter's, which we are keen to get up and running for the children in the Spring term.
+There is a wide variety of instrumental tuition available at St Peter's, which is being run by Totally RAD Music.

 The tuition on offer is: